Bristol Stomp: Background

 This song makes reference to the "Pony" and the "Twist".

 Chart performance

 The Dovells' recording was #2 on the Billboard Hot 100 singles chart in 1961 behind "Runaround Sue" by Dion.
 "Bristol Stomp" sold over one million copies and was awarded a gold disc.

 "The Bristol Stomp" also peaked at #7 on the Hot R&B Sides chart.
+In Canada it reached #3.